rorosaurus/FurretTotem/animations/animations.md

   1. intro
   2. loop
   3. outro

-* allow transparent backgrounds (alpha layer) so we can change/generate the backgrounds
+* transparent backgrounds (alpha layer) are allowed so we can change/generate the backgrounds
 * warning: SPIFFS filenames can't be too long...
+* warning: use < 32 colors
+* warning: use < 20 frames total

 # Animation ideas

-* PUSH THE BUTTON!
 * Furret eats a berry and then his eyes change (ditto or dilated pupils?) and he grows a smile
+* pulsing heart emoji eyes
+* transparent (rainbow) pupils
+* the worm?
+* ditto furret face
+* additional crops for furret walking video
+* 3rd eye